MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/install-powershell.md

 Use the `Get-Help <cmdlet_name>` command to see the Help for a specific cmdlet, and use the **-online** parameter to see the latest help on the Microsoft documentation site.
 For example:

 ```
-Get-Help Connect-AadrmService -online
+Get-Help Connect-AipService -online
 ```

 For more information:

--   Full list of cmdlets available: [AIP-Service Module](/powershell/aip-service/?view=azureipps#aip-service)
+-   Full list of cmdlets available: [AIP-Service Module](/powershell/aipservice/?view=azureipps#aipservice)

 -   List of main configuration scenarios that support PowerShell: [Administering protection from Azure Information Protection by using PowerShell](administer-powershell.md)

-Before you can run any commands that configure the protection service, you must connect to the service by using the [Connect-AadrmService](/powershell/aadrm/vlatest/connect-aadrmservice) cmdlet.
+Before you can run any commands that configure the protection service, you must connect to the service by using the [Connect-AipService](/powershell/aipservice/connect-aipservice) cmdlet.

-When you have finished running your configuration commands, as a best practice, disconnect from the service by using the [Disconnect-AadrmService](/powershell/aadrm/vlatest/disconnect-aadrmservice) cmdlet.
+When you have finished running your configuration commands, as a best practice, disconnect from the service by using the [Disconnect-AipService](/powershell/aipservice/disconnect-aipservice) cmdlet.
 If you do not disconnect, the connection is automatically disconnected after a period of inactivity.
 Because of the automatic disconnection behavior, you might find that you need to occasionally reconnect in a PowerShell session.

 > [!NOTE]
-> If the protection service is not yet activated, you can do this after you have connected to the service, by using the [Enable-Aadrm](/powershell/aadrm/vlatest/enable-aadrm) cmdlet.
+> If the protection service is not yet activated, you can do this after you have connected to the service, by using the [Enable-AipService](/powershell/aipservice/enable-aipservice) cmdlet.